IABTechLab/fideslang/mkdocs/docs/resources/dataset.md

                     |-> fields
   ```

 * The schema is represented as a set of "collections" (tables) that contain "fields" (columns).
+These can also be arbitrarily nested to handle document-type databases (e.g., NoSQL or S3).

 * At each level -- Dataset, collection, and field, you can assign one or more Data Categories and Data Qualifiers.
 The Categories and Qualifiers declared at each child level is additive.